Olafaloofian/React-Frontend-Lightsail-Deployment/README.md

 sudo ln -s /home/your_username/your_repository_name/build/* /var/www/your_domain.com/
 ```

-This symbolic link will mirror all the information from `your_repository_name/build` to the `your_domain.com` directory.
+This link will mirror all the information from `your_repository_name/build` to the `your_domain.com` directory.
 It's sort of like a live copy/paste that will update itself if there are changes to the file.

 ---